Healthy Homes Assessment Mornington

 What We Do

-As building inspectors, we deal with all the elements associated with specialist house inspections.
-We are there to make sure you make the best decision when purchasing your next property.
+As building inspectors, we deal with all the components of specialist home examinations.
+We’re there to make sure you make the best choice when it comes to purchasing your next property.

-We specialise in a variety of services to ensure you are completely updated on the condition of any property you might be looking to purchase or sell along with other services.
+We are specialised in a range of solutions to make sure you are completely updated on the condition of any property you may be contemplating buying or selling in addition to other solutions.

-We have a systematic approach to your inspection of your home and the most up-to-date software technology including digital photos imbedded into the reports, you are able to actually see any issues found.
-With our detailed reporting it is not surprising that we receive so many referrals from clients our service to family and friends.
+Our systematic method of conducting your home inspection and the latest software technology with digital photos embedded into the report, you can actually see any issues that could be identified.
+With our comprehensive reporting it is no wonder we get so many clients recommending our service to family members and acquaintances.

 Have Peace of Mind - Get in Touch